Literary-Insights/blog/src/content/blog/Buy Back Your Time_ Get Unstuck, Reclaim Y - Dan Martell.txt-1.md

 ---
-title: Buy Back Your Time_ Get Unstuck, Reclaim Y - Dan Martell
+title: "Buy Back Your Time: Get Unstuck, Reclaim Your Freedom, and Build Your Empire - Dan Martell"
 slug: buy-back-your-time-get-unstuck-reclaim-y-dan-martell
 tags:
   - book-summary